Dip Tank Standard, 29 CFR 1910

 In May 1995, President Clinton asked all federal regulatory agencies to review their regulations to determine if they were inconsistent, duplicative, outdated or in need of being rewritten in plain language.
 In that review, OSHAs dip tank standards 29 CFR 1910.108 and 29 CFR 1910.94 (d) were identified as standards in need of clarification.

-The final rule, sections 29 CFR 1910.122 through 29 CFR 1910.126, does not change the technical substance of the former standards nor does it modify the regulatory obligations subjected to employers.
-The updated performance-oriented standard, written in plain language, is designed to facilitate better compliance because it gives employers more compliance options than the previous standards.
-The final rule became effective April 22, 1999.
+The 2 standards became 29 CFR 1910.122 through 29 CFR 1910.126, which did not change the technical substance of the former standards, nor did it modify the regulatory obligations subjected to employers.
+The updated performance-oriented standard, written in plain language, was designed to facilitate better compliance because it gives employers more compliance options than the previous standards.

 29 CFR 1910.122 is the table of contents for sections in 1910.123 through 1910.126.
 It also contains a summary of the applicable questions and answers asked in each section which are used to qualify compliance.

 Note: This document is not the complete dip tank standard, but highlights what is covered in the standard.
 For the complete standard with all requirements, please see OSHAs 29 CFR 1910 subpart H, sections 122–126.
 Section 123 of the dip tank standard clarifies who is covered and what operations are covered by this standard.

 (a) Does this rule apply to me?
 (1) This rule (1910.123 through 1910.126) applies when you use a dip tank containing a liquid other than water.
 It applies when you use the liquid in the tank or its vapor to:

 (a)(1)(iii) Alter the surface of an object; or